Skip to main content

 • “Cubeworld is very engaging with many creatures, pets, landscapes, and NPCs to interact with, along with its freedom to free-roam and engage aimlessly, providing the platform for endless hours of gameplay fun and achievement.”

-• “The gameplay is boring and it feels unfinished.”
+• “The gameplay is boring and feels unfinished.”

 • story

 The story aspect of Cube World has received significant criticism, with many players noting a lack of depth and coherence.
-The game features a repetitive quest system that often boils down to "fetch quests" or "kill this enemy," with little variation across different regions.
-Players feel that the absence of a meaningful overarching narrative, combined with the region-locked progression system that resets gear and abilities, detracts from the overall experience, leaving them feeling unfulfilled and frustrated.
+The game features a quest system that often feels repetitive, with players frequently encountering the same types of quests across different regions, such as "kill this enemy" or "retrieve this item."
+Additionally, the absence of a central narrative or meaningful character progression, combined with the region-locking mechanic that resets gear and abilities, detracts from the overall experience, leaving many players feeling frustrated and unfulfilled.

 • “The game lacks story or objectives.”